cea-hpc/modules/doc/source/diff_v3_v4.rst

 :envvar:`MODULES_ML``

- These environment variables appeared on version ``4.5`` and are not supported on compatibility version.
+ This environment variable appeared on version ``4.5`` and is not supported on compatibility version.

+:envvar:`MODULES_LMSOURCESH``

+ This environment variable appeared on version ``4.6`` and is not supported on compatibility version.

 Modules Specific Tcl Commands